 |Table of Contents:|

-The electromagnetic field affects the change in the behavior of charged objects surrounding a particular place.
-It extends indefinitely throughout space and known as electromagnetic interactions.
+The electromagnetic field affects the change in the behaviour of charged objects surrounding a particular place.
+It extends indefinitely throughout space and is known as electromagnetic interactions.

 Lorentz Force Law and Maxwell’s Equation explains how the interaction between currents and charges occurs with the electromagnetic field.

 The structure of electromagnetic field can be classified in two distinct methods: Continuous Structure and Discrete Structure.

 Magnetic and electric fields are produced by an even motion of charged objects.
 The oscillating charges that produce magnetic and electric fields can be observed in a continuous, smooth and wavelike motion.
 The energy is observed as being continuous transfer between two electromagnetic field locations.

 Several experiments have revealed that in a particular circumstance the electromagnetic energy flows in a fixed frequency or a more harsh way in case of a photon.
 The Planck’s constant link the photon energy to its frequency.
 The equation is given below: